-MNP LLP is appointed by the Board of Directors to audit the financial statements and report directly to them; their report follows.
+MNP LLP, an independent firm of Chartered Professional Accountants, is appointed by the Board of Directors to audit the financial statements and report directly to them; their report follows.
 The external auditors have full and free access to, and meet periodically and separately with, both the Board and management to discuss their audit findings.